How to deposit money with HMRC to pay future taxed owed.

 Rates of interest

-When you make a tax deposit, HMRC will send you a letter to confirm the current interest rate that applies.
+When you made a tax deposit, HMRC sent you a letter to confirm the current interest rate that applied.
 This interest rate will apply to your deposit throughout the first year.

 Money on deposit for longer than year